scikit-learn/enhancement_proposals/slep019/proposal.rst

 Define "Core Contributors"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To give decision power to members of our community responsible for the various
-aspects of the project, we will list the follow teams as being team
+Establish all members of the following teams as "Core Contributors":
-of "Core Contributors", called "Core Teams":

   - Triagers Team
   - Communication Team
   - Core Developers Team

-Contributors are promoted as Core Contributor as part of one of the Core Teams,
-after the proposal of at least another Core Contributor.
-This promotions
+A Contributor is promoted to a Core Contributor after being proposed by at least
+one existing Core Contributor.
+The proposal must specify which Core Team the
+Contributor will be part of.
-is effective after a vote on the private mailing list which must last for two
+The promotion is effective after a vote on the private Core Contributor mailing
-weeks and which must reach at least two-thirds positive majority of the cast votes.
+list which must last for two weeks and which must reach at least two-thirds
+positive majority of the cast votes.

 Extend voting rights
 ~~~~~~~~~~~~~~~~~~~~

-Give voting rights beyond to all member of Core Teams.
+Give voting rights to all Core Contributors.

 Simplify subsequent changes to the Governance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With acceptance of this SLEP, changes to the scikit-learn Governance concerning the
+Allow changes to the following aspects of the scikit-learn Governance without
-following aspects will not require being backed by a SLEP in the future:
+requiring a SLEP:

   - additions and changes to Roles' and Teams' scopes
   - additions and changes to Roles' and Teams' permissions

-Still any changes to scikit-learn Governance (including the ones which will not require
+Any changes to the scikit-learn Governance (including ones which do not require
-being back by a SLEP) will still be subject to the decision making process [8]_,
+being back by a SLEP) will continue to be subject to the decision making process [8]_,
-which includes a Core Contributors' vote.
+which includes a vote of the Core Contributors.

 If subsequent changes to the Governance are proposed through a GitHub Pull Request (PR):